The Geraldton Wax Flower

 - Plant in spring and water though first summer

-The best time to prune wax flowers is in spring immediately after flowering.
+This is one Australian native that responds well to pruning.
+The best time to prune Geraldton wax flowers is in spring, immediately after flowering.
 Plants can be hard pruned, this ensures a dense bushy growth and more flowers in the next season.

 In the home garden they are often kept pruned to form a shaped bush.
 A well drained soil and a sunny position will suit best.